|

 This tab is the Creditor tab.

-both creditors.
-To add an existing creditor, you unlock the pull
+To add an existing creditor, you unlock the pull downs and

 You can set each creditor to receive a %